Beryl Gilroy: Education career

 Being both Black and Caribbean made finding a teaching job difficult for Gilroy.
 She and E. R. Braithwaite were two of a handful of Caribbean teachers looking for jobs in London and were met with terrible stereotyping from British employers, namely their beliefs that Caribbeans were cannibals and lacked good hygiene.
 In the meantime, she worked in a mail order factory, as a maid, and as a dishwasher in a café to support herself.
 She was eventually employed by the Inner London Education Authority in 1953, making her the first Black female teacher in London.
 Her first teaching job was at a poor Catholic school in Bethnal Green where her third year pupils had already been taught racist stereotypes by their parents.
 In her 1976 memoir Black Teacher, she recalls the children whimpering and hiding under the table when she first arrived.
 During this time, she met and married Patrick Gilroy, a British scientist of German heritage who was an active anti-colonialist.
-She stepped away from teaching between 1956 and 1968 to raise their children, Darla-Jane and Paul, and to earn her Master's degree in psychology.
+She stepped away from teaching between 1956 and 1968 to raise their children, Darla-Jane and Paul, and to earn her master's degree in psychology.

 She returned to teaching in 1968, this time as the deputy head at Beckford Primary School (renamed West Hampstead Primary School in 2021).
-Schools had become more racially diverse during her time away; she variably estimated that between 33 to 55 different nationalities now filled the classrooms.
+Schools had become more racially diverse during her time away; she variably estimated that between 33 and 55 different nationalities now filled the classrooms.
 The British Parliament passed the Race Relations Act in 1965, making it possible for her to serve on the Race Relations Board.
 In 1969, she became the first-ever Black head teacher in London.
 Despite her rank, she received a lower wage than her oftentimes prejudiced colleagues.
 In 1980, she took an MA in education at the University of Sussex.
 She left Beckford in 1982 and moved to the Centre for Multi-Cultural Education, which was run by University of London's Institute of Education and the Inner London Education Authority.
 In the early 1980s, she co-founded Camden Black Sisters, an information and support group for local Black women.
 She started her PhD in 1984 at Century University in the United States and completed her doctorate in counselling psychology in 1987.
-She left the Centre in 1990.
+She left the centre in 1990.